dejan-jesic-hybrid/data-structures-and-algorithms/docs/05_binary_tree.md

 ## BinaryTree

-- Data is stored in nodes.
+- Data is stored in nodes
-- A binary tree is a recursive data structure where each node can have 2 children at most.
+- A binary tree is a recursive data structure where each node can have 2 children at most
-- A common type of binary tree is a binary search tree, in which every node has a value that is greater than or equal to the node values in the left sub-tree, and less than or equal to the node values in the right sub-tree.
+- A common type of binary tree is a binary search tree, in which every node has a value that is greater than or equal to the node values in the left sub-tree, and less than or equal to the node values in the right sub-tree
-- Super fast searching, one of the most used algorithms.
+- Super fast searching, one of the most used algorithms
 - 3 types of trees:
     - Perfect (all interior nodes have the same depth or level)
     - Full (tree with 0 or 2 children)
     - Balanced (tree with minimal possible height)
-- Key is used to represent a node.
+- Key is used to represent a node

 ```java
 class Node {